-Aboard a Pirate Ship - Craft Activities
+Aboard a Pirate Ship - Fun Craft Activities for Kids

 The word "pirate" refers to any person who attacks and robs ships at sea.
 Some of the earliest pirates existed all the way back in Ancient Greece where piracy was considered a noble profession.
 And some of the most famous pirates from history were the Vikings (whose name literally translates as "pirate" or "raider").

 But on seeing the word "pirate", most people will think about the "Golden Age" of Piracy (from 1650 to 1720), where pirates sailed in masted ships, flying a flag adorned with a skull & cross bones, whilst likely wearing a tri-corner hat and an eye-patch, with a peg-leg or a hook to replace a missing limb.